background

 Sales Navigator is great for company search by size, industry, and geography.
 It is a solid starting point for most B2B companies.

-Apollo, A-leads, LeadMagic, and Clay are your enrichment and list building tools once you know what you are looking for.
-They help you go from “I know the type of company I want” to “I have verified contact details for the right person at each one”.
+To get the full picture, you usually need to go from "I know the type of company I want" to "I have verified contact details for the right person at each one."

 But here is where most people miss the point.
 Sometimes the best data sources are not tools at all.
 They are industry platforms, news sites, event directories, or niche databases that most sales teams never think to look at.